---

 [^4]: Schneidewind, Clara et al. The Good, the Bad and the Ugly: Pitfalls and Best Practices in Automated Sound Static Analysis of Ethereum Smart Contracts.
 DOI: 10.48550/arXiv.2101.05735

-[^4]: Albert, Elvira et al. Analyzing Smart Contracts: From EVM to a sound Graph.
+[^5]: Albert, Elvira et al. Analyzing Smart Contracts: From EVM to a Sound Control Flow Graph.
 DOI: 10.48550/arXiv.2004.14437

-[^5]: Contro, Fillipo et al. EtherSolve: Computing an Accurate Graph from Ethereum Bytecode.
+[^6]: Contro, Filippo et al. EtherSolve: Computing an Accurate Control Flow Graph from Ethereum Bytecode.
 DOI: 10.48550/arXiv.2103.09113

-[^6]: He, Jiahao et al. Neural-FEBI: Accurate Function Identification in Ethereum Virtual Machine Bytecode.
-DOI: 10.48550/arxiv.2301.12695"
+[^7]: He, Jiahao et al. Neural-FEBI: Accurate Function Identification in Ethereum Virtual Machine Bytecode.
+DOI: 10.48550/arXiv.2301.12695

-[^7]: Jain, Akshita et al. Exploring The Efficacy Of Rollups’ A Comparative Study Of Optimistic And ZK-Rollups And Their Popular Implementations.
-DOI: 10.48550/Arxiv.2301.12695
+[^8]: Jain, Akshita et al. Exploring The Efficacy Of Rollups: A Comparative Study Of Optimistic And ZK-Rollups And Their Popular Implementations.
+DOI: [to be verified]

 -->